 For over 70 years, the Housing Authority of the County of San Bernardino (HACSB) has been one of the leading providers of affordable housing in the County of San Bernardino.
-The County of San Bernardino is the largest county in the contiguous United States consisting of 24 cities and covering over 20,000 square miles of land, and with a population of more than 2.1 million individuals.
-The population of San Bernardino County is estimated to have grown by 6 percent between 2010 and 2017 and is expected to rise by 28% between 2020 and 2045.
+The County of San Bernardino is the largest county in the contiguous United States consisting of 24 cities and covering over 20,0001 square miles of land, and with a population of more than 2.17 million individuals1.
+The population of San Bernardino County is estimated to have grown by 6%2 between 2010 and 2017 and is expected to rise by 28%1 between 2020 and 2045.
 HACSB proudly serves more than 30,000 people, most of whom are seniors, disabled individuals and children.